radiusxyz/bolt/guides/mainnet-genesis/README.md

 and we will consider adding it to the whitelist.
 Please note that we only accept ETH-derivative strategies currently.

+> [!NOTE]
+> The vault activation process takes 24 hours.
+You can deposit collateral immediately, but it won't show up After
+> the activation period has passed.

 Depositing as a staker is done through the [StrategyManager](https://github.com/Layr-Labs/eigenlayer-contracts/blob/ecaff6304de6cb0f43b42024ad55d0e8a0430790/src/contracts/core/StrategyManager.sol#L94-L100) contract and is out of the scope of this guide.
 Please check out the official EigenLayer [delegation guide](https://docs.eigenlayer.xyz/eigenlayer/restaking-guides/restaking-user-guide/liquid-restaking/restake-lsts)